dreadwrr/Developer-buddy/README.md

 #                               11/19/2025

+Qt version is nearing completion I am really excited to be able to bring these features to Windows 10/11.
+It has find file or files by extension by time and then compress to a .zip/.rar archive.
+Find new files by drive index that is stored in a .gpg cache file loaded into memory.

+Scan the system index independtly from the main hybrid analysis to catch files that have a different checksum but same modified or faked modified time.

-Windows release on the horizon just designing the graphics.
-WSL interface is done so there are a total of 3 search methods. <br>
+Currently making a Qt application and initial Windows release.
+It will have a WSL interface and a total of 3 search methods. <br>
 windows subsystem of linux, powershell and mft (or master file table).
-Then stress test.
-Will need another week to get everything <br>
-finalized.
+Stress testing and proper formatting is the main focus to allow for a stable platform and customization.

 1.2.2 Bash or python backend <br>
-1.2.1-py1 python edition backend database <br><br>
+1.2.2-py1 python edition backend database <br><br>

 Commands:<br>
 save-changesnew<br>